 Leaders Manage Their Supply Chain with Information Rather Than Inventory

 While Tesla’s recent component kerfuffle may come as a surprise, such dilemmas are not unusual in the automotive industry.
 That’s why auto industry leaders like GM rely on best-in-class cloud-based supply chain risk management technologies to proactively mitigate and respond to the ongoing, diverse risks latent throughout the end-to-end supply chain.

-Cloud capabilities have enabled development of the world’s largest supplier network database with intelligence at the site, product, and part level, all customized to the user’s unique supply chain.
-In real-time, companies determine which part and product could be affected by a disruption at a specific sub-tier supplier site faster than traditional means.
+Cloud capabilities have enabled the development of the world’s largest supplier network database with intelligence at the site, product, and part level, all customized to the user’s unique supply chain.
+In real-time, companies determine which part and product could be affected by disruption at a specific sub-tier supplier site faster than traditional means.
 Moreover, a centralized supplier network repository gives companies a way to gain visibility to supplier capacity planning and management processes and constraints, analyze and proactively mitigate capacity risks, prepare for inevitable disruptions, and integrate initiative data to develop more complete supplier and part-level risk assessments.

 - Field, Kyle.
 “Multiple Causes Linked To Tesla Model X Delays.”
 CleanTechnica.
 CleanTechnica, 21 Jan.
 2016.
 Web.
 06 June 2016.

 - Hays, Kali.
 “Tesla Can’t Claim Negligence In Contract Suit, Supplier Says – Law360.”
 Tesla Can’t Claim Negligence In Contract Suit, Supplier Says – Law360.
 Law 360, 17 Mar.
 2016.
 Web.
 06 June 2016.